Okta is Here Banner

 Differences between Duo and Okta

-How and when do I enroll in Okta?
+How do I enroll in Okta?

-Your invitation to enroll in Okta is an email in your JMU inbox with subject, "Welcome to JMU Okta!"
+Your invitation to enroll is an email in your JMU inbox with subject, "Welcome to JMU Okta!"
 The email contains an Activate Okta Account link, referred to below as your activation link.
 You must have at least one compatible device with you to begin enrollment.
-Most people will enroll with a smartphone running iOS 17, Android 12, or newer.
+Most people enroll with a smartphone running iOS 17, Android 12, or newer.
 If you do not have a smartphone that can be updated to these specs, you must obtain a Yubikey hardware token.
 When ready, choose one enrollment method below.

 Enroll from a Computer: